by Oliver Goodwin | May 3, 2022

 To a rudimentary degree, the method of operation that makes text-to-speech work can be broken down into three distinct levels: text preprocessing, formation of phonemes, and, finally, mutation of phonemes to sound.

-This first step involves converting the written texts into words that the computer understands and can interpret in a process called text preprocessing or text normalisation.
+This first step involves converting the written texts into words that the computer understands and can interpret in a process called text preprocessing or text normalization.
 That is, reducing the ambiguity of the digital texts by narrowing each word or character down to the singular most possible way it can be pronounced in the given context.
 This process is an understanding between input and computer processing to achieve sound compromise and make fewer pronunciation errors.

 Words and characters are pronounced and inflected differently depending on context.
 The number “1942”, for instance, can be pronounced several ways, from “One thousand, nine hundred and forty-two” to “Nineteen-forty-two” and to “One Nine four Two”.
 To understand the specific meaning this number carries in the text provided, the computer studies the environing expressions and uses the hedging context to strip the varying meanings to the most valid pronunciation.